Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — I Kings 12:25-31

-Both tribes invented and supported an ulterior worship center other than God's designated one and erected calves of gold to worship.
+Both tribes invented and supported an ulterior worship center other than God's designated one and erected carved images and calves of gold to worship.
 They also were not mindful of the priestly requirements that God had ordained.

 We saw this golden calf scene once before in Israel's history, and 3000 people died at that event.
 We shall have no other gods before Him.